litestar-org/project-template/README.md

 ## Sonar

 - Import the repository into sonarcloud and update the sonar properties file to use the correct project key.
-- Add the `SONAR_TOKEN` secret in github as an action secret.
+- Add the `SONAR_TOKEN` secret in GitHub as an action secret.

 ## Release